Got an Offer? Understanding the Process | Greater Vancouver Sellers

 Subject to Inspection

-A home inspector checks the property.
-Common and reasonable, but can lead to price renegotiation.
+A home inspector reviews the property.
+Common and expected — though findings can sometimes lead to further negotiation.

 Subject to Sale